mtlynch/weeks.mtlynch.io/content/weeks/2025-08-08/index.md

 - Cold emailed an indie blogger I like.
 - Listed my old managed switch for sale
   - But then I realized I listed it under the wrong product name, so I canceled and relisted.
+- Reinstalled LeechBlockNG.
+  - I stopped using it because it was causing hangs in Firefox, but now my browser habits are degrading, so I'm giving it another shot.